TransparentSelf/transparentself.github.io/_posts/2021-10-17-understanding-trends.md

 image: glassmorphism.png
 ---

 Alright, alright, alright.
 Sorry.
 I know...
 Understanding current trends is not exactly a *skill*.
-It's more like knowledge.
+It's more like *knowledge*.

 I think all the rest of the skills are fail to operate efficiently unless they are applied in the right *context*.